illinoistech-itm/jhajek/itmo-453/metrics-tutorial/Readme.md

 It is now a standalone open source project and maintained independently of any company.
 To emphasize this, and to clarify the project's governance structure, Prometheus joined the Cloud Native Computing Foundation in 2016 as the second hosted project, after Kubernetes.

 Prometheus collects and stores its metrics as time series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels.

+Prometheus [is part of the CNCF](https://www.cncf.io/projects/prometheus/ "webpage CNCF for Prometheus"), the Cloud Native Compute Foundation (CNCF).

 ### Grafana